Ohe Embassy is open from 8:00am to 4:00pm, Sunday to Thursday, except for public holidays.

 If you are required to present an Australian National Police Certificate for use in Kuwait (for employment purposes, etc), please note that you are required to authenticate the certifcate by the Department of Foreign Affairs and Trade in Australia, the Kuwaiti Embassy in Canberra and the Australian Embassy Kuwait before the certificate can be accepted by the Kuwaiti Ministry of Foreign Affairs.

-Approved Translation Offices
+Translations and Translation Offices

 Important Note: The Embassy is unable to attest/certify copies of the Electronic Portfolio of International Credentials (EPIC) identification form for the Educational Commission for Foreign Medical Graduates (ECFMG).
 Please contact the Australian Medical Council (AMC) for other alternatives.